 Back to the Cadillac Catamaran 😀 Here are 3 colorful pictures that describe the ride on either of the Ecologic Cats.
 First: I have not met one person that did not love their aquatic adventure.
 Second: (also portrayed in the featured image above) – Everyone loves the freedom of kicking back on the water and enjoying nature on the Caribbean Sea as the sun sets.
 Third: setting sail makes it a special time.
 It gives you the same feeling you feel inside as when you watch a really good movie… only better because this time you are living it.

-I knew Island City (the old Island Supermarket) across from Island Academy and Mermaid store were the prefect places to play around with some artistic food photo journalism.
+I knew Island City (the old Island Supermarket) across from Island Academy and Mermaid store were the perfect places to play around with some artistic food photojournalism.
 The picture story portrays adjectives both locals and tourists often use to describe Ambergris Caye by crazy through things I found at the two supermarkets.